kessler/cluster-file-writer/README.md

 	worker.write('yey!');
 ```

 Data integrity tests are included

 ###TODO:
-Worker death tests need to be perfected
 File name change mid flight needs a test

 Backpressure in scenario where master pumps a lot of data to workers

+Rewrite tests with mocha

+Worker death tests need to be perfected